Atlanta and West Point 290

-Atlanta and West Point 290 is a P-74 class 4-6-2 "Pacific" type steam locomotive built in March 1926 by the Lima Locomotive Works in Lima, Ohio for the Atlanta and West Point Railroad.
-With sister locomotive No. 190 built for the Western Railway of Alabama (WRA), No. 290 ferried the Southern Railway's Crescent passenger train on the West Point Route between Atlanta, Georgia to Montgomery, Alabama until its retirement from revenue service in 1954.
+Atlanta and West Point 290 is a P-74 class "Pacific" type steam locomotive built in March 1926 by the Lima Locomotive Works in Lima, Ohio for the Atlanta and West Point Railroad.
+With sister locomotive No. 190 built for the Western Railway of Alabama (WRA), No. 290 ferried the Southern Railway's Crescent Limited and Piedmont Limited passenger trains on the West Point Route between Atlanta, Georgia to Montgomery, Alabama until its retirement from revenue service in 1954.

 In 1958, the No. 290 locomotive was preserved and put on static display at the city of Atlanta's Lakewood Park until 1961 when it was donated to the Atlanta Chapter of the National Railway Historical Society (NRHS).
 In 1989, the locomotive was restored to operating condition for the New Georgia Railroad (NGRX) program, running excursion trains around the Georgia state from Atlanta to Athens, Augusta, Brunswick, Macon, and Savannah on Norfolk Southern (NS) and CSX rails.

 At the end of 1992, No. 290 was retired due to the State of Georgia determining to return all equipment being leased by the State from the Atlanta Chapter, NRHS.
-Afterwards, No. 290 returned to the Southeastern Railway Museum in Duluth, Georgia.
-With no plans to be restored back to operating condition, the locomotive is stored in a disassembled state inside the SRM's backshop, waiting for a full cosmetic restoration.
+Afterwards, No. 290 was put into storage at the Southeastern Railway Museum (SRM) in Duluth, Georgia.
+With no plans to be restored back to operating condition, the locomotive is stored in a disassembled state inside the SRM's back shop, waiting for a full cosmetic restoration.